muszyna25/project_causal_climate_dynamics/README.md

 * Python >= 3.9
 * Tigramite >= 5.0

-The rest of requirements can be installed by using 'requirements.txt' by creating a virtual environment as follows:
+The rest of requirements can be installed by using 'requirements_file.txt' by creating a virtual environment as follows:

     $ conda create --name <env> --file <this file>